MaksymDramaretskyi-1/Hillel-NPM/README.md

 npx prettier --write .
 ```

-**Why:** To automatically format code and keep a consistent coding style across the project.
+Automatically formats code to keep a consistent style across the project.

 ---